 - 6. Using another person's password or sharing of one's own password (users should not share their password with anyone and those who choose to do so are responsible for the outcomes resulting from the use of their password). - 7.
 Committing any form of vandalism on equipment, communication lines, manuals or software, or attempting to defeat or circumvent any security measures or controls. - 8.
 Consuming food and/or beverages in computer labs, computer classrooms, library or in any other areas restricted to protect systems. - 9.
 Wastefully using finite resources such as large amounts of bandwidth including but not limited to, downloading music, television shows, software programs, and/or movies. - 10.
 Connecting personal network devices on the College's wired network.
 Connecting unsanctioned products (software or hardware) to the College network or installing products for personal use.
 Special provisions may be made for visiting artists, lecturers, and trainers at the discretion of the Director of Information Technology.
 Information Technology support staff can offer assistance in gaining network access under these special circumstances, but the College cannot guarantee functionality and assumes no responsibility for configuration of or damage to non-college equipment. - 11.
 Using the College's computer resources and Network to engage in disruptive, threatening, discriminatory or illegal behavior or behavior that violates the Code of Student and/or Employee Conduct. - 12.
-Disclosing confidential student or personnel information to unauthorized third parties; - 13.
-Violating copyright laws and/or fair use provisions through: 1) illegal peerto-peer file trafficking by downloading or uploading pirated or illegal material including, but not limited to, software and music files; and 2) reproducing or disseminating Internet materials, except as permitted by law or by written agreement with the owner of the copyright; - 14.
+Disclosing confidential student or personnel information to unauthorized third parties. - 13.
+Violating copyright laws and/or fair use provisions through: 1) illegal peerto-peer file trafficking by downloading or uploading pirated or illegal material including, but not limited to, software and music files; and 2) reproducing or disseminating Internet materials, except as permitted by law or by written agreement with the owner of the copyright. - 14.
+Viewing pornography on a College internet network or on a device owned, leased, maintained, or otherwise controlled by the College.
+Exceptions to this unacceptable activity may be made for employees pursuant to N.C.G.S. § 143-805. - 15.
 Other activities that interfere with the effective and efficient operation of the College or its Network or activities that violate the College's Policies and Procedures.